JustWhit3/osmanip/doc/How-to-use guides.md

 Here you can find some examples about how to use terminal graphics in your code.
 > If you want to know more precisely all the available methods of this class, visit the [code structure](https://github.com/JustWhit3/osmanip/blob/main/doc/Code%20structure.md#:~:text=be%20explained%20here.-,Canvas,-Header%20file%3A%20canvas) page.

-> **TIP**: when using this feature in a main program, you can hide the cursor by calling the [`OPTION`](https://github.com/JustWhit3/osmanip/blob/main/doc/Code%20structure.md#:~:text=Template%20functions-,OPTION,-Header%20file%3A%20csmanip) function at the beginning and then at the end of the program.
+> **TIP**: when using a progress bar in a main program, you can hide the cursor by calling the [`OPTION`](https://github.com/JustWhit3/osmanip/blob/main/doc/Code%20structure.md#:~:text=Template%20functions-,OPTION,-Header%20file%3A%20osmanip) function at the beginning and then at the end of the program.

 > It may happens that cursor disappears if stopping a program in which a progress bar is running.
 In this case you have to simply close the terminal and open a new one to restore it.